AGCoL SyMAP System Guide UA

 The original draft directory will have a new file called ordered.csv that will contain the merged contigs and what chromosome number they are mapped to.

-If the draft sequence is in too many sequence pieces, (1) it takes a long time for the MUMmer comparisons, (2) the display is very cluttered, and (3) the blocks display does not work right.
-Limit the number of sequence pieces by setting Minimum length in the project's Parameter window to only load the largest 150 sequences; there is a script called scripts/lenFasta.pl which will print out all the lengths; set the Minimum length to the 150th length.
+If the draft sequence is in too many sequence contigs, (1) it takes a long time for the MUMmer comparisons, (2) the display is very cluttered, and (3) the blocks display does not work right.
+Limit the number of sequence contigs by setting Minimum length in the project's Parameter window to only load the largest 150 sequences.
+To determine the minimal length, use the Lengths button in the xToSymap interface, which will print out all the lengths; set the Minimum length to the 150th length.
 However, even 150 are a lot of blocks to view so you might want to start with the largest 50, merge them, then repeat.

 Go to top

-To perform self-synteny, select the cell for the same project followed by Selected Pair.
+To perform self-synteny, select the cell for the same project (it turns green) followed by Selected Pair.
 The All Pairs option does not include self-synteny. self

 By default, SyMAP uses the MUMmer 'NUCmer' program for self-alignments.
 Each chromosomes is compared to every other chromosome including itself.

 The Alignment&Synteny Parameters window has an option to set Self Args, which is only used when comparing the chromosome sequence file to itself.
-Make sure that the Algorithm 1 option is selected.
+Make sure that the Cluster Hits Algorithm 1 option is selected.

-The self-synteny of demo_seq shows a few tiny blocks.
-A better demonstration is to download Arabidopsis thaliana from NCBI, convert it with the NCBI convert script, and run the self synteny.
+A better demonstration than the demo is to download Arabidopsis thaliana from NCBI, convert it with the NCBI convert script, and run the self synteny.
 It took 16 minutes with one processor on a Mac Mini (2018) with 64GB main memory.
 The dot plot is shown on the right (click on the image for a closeup view). arab self

 Cancel